couchbaselabs/crouton/README.md

 * Event loops:
     * `Scheduler`, which manages multiple active coroutines on a thread
+        * Scheduling a function to run on the next event-loop iteration, even on a different thread
+        * Scheduling a function to run on a background thread-pool
     * `Task`, an independently-running coroutine that can `co_yield` to give time to others
     * `Timer`, repeating or one-shot
-    * Scheduling a function to run on the next event-loop iteration, even on a different thread
-    * Scheduling a function to run on a background thread-pool
+    * `Actor`, a class whose coroutine methods are queued, never running concurrently

 * Asynchronous I/O classes:
     * DNS lookup